 We immediately defaulted to the ‘important/urgent’ stuff.
 Sara (my wife) said she was a bit sad (although we’d all agreed to go back to normal).
 She’s task / work focussed as a freelancer, as am I. We naturally default to doing work in work hours.
 But wouldn’t an occasional memorable moments day be worth while?
 A day to remember?
-(Crafting one of these is a core part of the Day Crafting Apprentice Course.)
+(Crafting one of these is a core part of the Day Crafting Body-clock Workbook.)

 The same is true in the evening and weekends.
 Different rules.
 Tim Smit from the Eden Project would take his team out to a restaurant in the evening to make important/creative decisions because he knew they would have a different set of rules they would normally have during the day.
 Perhaps he knew they would be in their rebound stage of chronorhythm where creativity is better.

 But, what a crafting project it would be for the Day Crafter, to be free of the rules that come from ... where?
 Society?
 Protestant work ethic?
 Childhood conditioning? ...